hydrodynamicstability/statquotes/README.md

   - *Statistics and Truth:  Putting Chance to Work*.
 World Scientific.

+- "Statistics is nothing more than a trivial exercise if it does not address real-world problems."

+  - Colin Mallows (2006)

+  - Tukey's paper after 40 years.  *Technometrics*, 48:  319-325.

 - "In particular, statisticians and other quantitatively trained personnel must avoid being seduced into believing that statistical thinking and tools are the total solution.
 Statistics is certainly necessary but it is not sufficient.
 Experience has shown that the use of statistical techniques has a limited impact unless its use is supported by a larger system such as total quality.
 By institutionalizing total quality we help ensure the proper role and use of quality technology."

   - Ronald D. Snee (1986)